November 1, 2019

 Now go ahead and pick a killer name and logo for your business.
 You’ve earned it

-Even though Scopito started it’s career as a drone manufacturer, I won’t recommend any specific drone.
-Firstly, I haven’t stayed up to date enough to do so, and secondly; there is no one-size-fits-all.
+Even though Scopito started it’s career as a drone manufacturer, I am really drone agnostic in terms of what equipment you should invest in and there is no one-size-fits-all.
 You need to consider your needs, and buy something that suits those needs.
 Now that I can help you with.

 Have a look at your Key Resources.
 The hardware you pick needs to support those.
 Simple as that.